thiago4go/dapr-workshop/docs/challenge-1/dotnet.md

 // delete order from state store private async Task DeleteOrderFromStateStore(string orderId) {
-    var client = new DaprClientBuilder().Build();
-    await client.DeleteStateAsync(StateStoreName, orderId);
+    await _daprClient.DeleteStateAsync(StateStoreName, orderId);
     Console.WriteLine("Deleted order " + orderId);

     return;
 }
 ```

-1. `await client.SaveStateAsync(StateStoreName, order.OrderId, order);` saves the state the Redis using a key/value pair.
+1. `await _daprClient.SaveStateAsync(StateStoreName, order.OrderId, order);` saves the state to Redis using a key/value pair.
 We need to pass the state store name, the order id as a **key**, and a json representation of the order as a **value**.

-2. `await client.GetStateEntryAsync<Order>(StateStoreName, orderId);` retrieves the state from the store.
+2. `await _daprClient.GetStateEntryAsync<Order>(StateStoreName, orderId);` retrieves the state from the store.
 It requires a key and the state store name.

-3. `await client.DeleteStateAsync(StateStoreName, orderId);` deletes the state from the store.
+3. `await _daprClient.DeleteStateAsync(StateStoreName, orderId);` deletes the state from the store.
 It also requires a key and the state store name.

 ## Creating the app routes